 Section 8 Landlord’s Notice Seeking Possession (England)

-If the tenancy is an assured shorthold tenancy which is nearing or has gone beyond the end of its fixed term, the landlord can use the “accelerated” repossession procedure under Section 21 of the Housing Act 1988.
-Refer instead to the Section 21(1)(b) Letter Terminating a Fixed Term Tenancy or the Section 21(4)(a) Letter Terminating a Periodic Tenancy and the Section 21 Notice.
+If the tenancy is an assured shorthold tenancy which is nearing or has gone beyond the end of its fixed term, the Landlord can use the “accelerated” repossession procedure under section 21 of the Housing Act 1988.
+Refer instead to the Section 21 Notice (Form 6A England) or the Section 21 Notice (Wales).

-If the “accelerated” procedure is not available, the landlord must serve this notice as the first step along the road to recovering possession.
-Landlords cannot evict tenants without a court order.
-An application for a court order cannot be made unless the landlord has first served a Section 8 Notice on the tenant (although the court can dispense with this requirement in certain cases).
+If the “accelerated” procedure is not available, the Landlord must serve this Notice as the first step along the road to recovering possession.
+Landlords cannot evict Tenants without a court order.
+An application for a court order cannot be made unless the Landlord has first served a Section 8 Notice on the Tenant (although the court can dispense with this requirement in certain cases).

 The law and procedure in this area are complex and reference should be made to the Guidance on Section 8 and Section 21 Notices before this template is used.